 For purposes of § 1962(c), a single individual or entity cannot be both the RICO enterprise and an individual defendant.
 See Rae v.
 Union Bank, 725 F.2d 478, 481 (9th Cir.
 1984) (holding that plaintiff could not assert RICO claim against defendant bank because bank was also alleged to be RICO enterprise).
-However, “the inability of a corporation to operate except through its officers is not an impediment to § 1962(c) suits.”
+However, “the inability of a corporation to operate except through its officers is not an impediment to section 1962(c) suits.”
 Sever v.
 Alaska Pulp Corp., 978 F.2d 1529, 1534 (9th Cir.
 1992) (holding that individual officers of corporation could be named as defendants even though corporation was alleged to be enterprise and could not act without its officers); see United States v.
 Benny, 786 F.2d 1410, 1416 (9th Cir.
-1986) (stating that corporate form is “sort of legal shield for illegal activity that Congress intended RICO to pierce.”).
+1986) (stating that corporate form is “sort of legal shield for illegal activity that Congress intended RICO to pierce”).
 An organizational defendant can be a member of a larger associated-in-fact enterprise.
 See Living Designs, 431 F.3d at 361 (finding associated-in-fact enterprise could be formed between defendant corporation, law firms employed by it and expert witnesses retained by law firm).

 An associated-in-fact enterprise is “a group of persons associated together for a common purpose of engaging in a course of conduct.”
 Boyle v.
 United States, 556 U.S. 938, 945-46 (2009) (quoting United States v.
 Turkette, 452 U.S. 576, 580 (1981)).
 Its existence is proven through evidence of an ongoing organization, formal or informal, and evidence that the various associates function as a continuing unit.
 No particular organizational structure, separate or otherwise, is necessary for an associated-in-fact enterprise.
-Odom, 486 F.3d at 551 (finding that plaintiffs had sufficiently alleged associated-in-fact enterprise between defendant software manufacturer and co-defendant retailer wherein defendants established cross-marketing scheme for transferring plaintiffs’ personal information from retailer to manufacturer in order to allow manufacturer to improperly charge plaintiffs for services); see also Boyle, 556 U.S. at 945-46 (“It is apparent that an association-in-fact enterprise must have at least three structural features: a purpose, relationships among those associated with the enterprise, and longevity sufficient to permit these associates to pursue the enterprise's purpose.”).
+Odom, 486 F.3d at 551 (finding that plaintiffs had sufficiently alleged associated-in-fact enterprise between defendant software manufacturer and co-defendant retailer wherein defendants established cross-marketing scheme for transferring plaintiffs’ personal information from retailer to manufacturer in order to allow manufacturer to improperly charge plaintiffs for services); see also Boyle, 556 U.S. at 946 (“It is apparent that an association-in-fact enterprise must have at least three structural features: a purpose, relationships among those associated with the enterprise, and longevity sufficient to permit these associates to pursue the enterprise's purpose.”).
 Defendants in RICO actions must have had “some knowledge of the nature of the enterprise . . . to avoid an unjust association of the defendant[s] with the crimes of others,” but the requirement of a common purpose may be met so long as the defendants were “each aware of the essential nature and scope of [the] enterprise and intended to participate in it.”
 United States v.
-Christensen, 801 F.3d 970, 985 (9th Cir.
+Christensen, 801 F.3d 970, 985 (9th Cir.), opinion amended and superseded on denial of reh’g, 828 F.3d 763 (9th Cir.
 2015).
 A RICO enterprise is not defeated even when some of the enterprise’s participants lack detailed knowledge of all of the other participants or their activities.
-Instead, “it is sufficient that the defendant knows the general nature of the enterprise and know that the enterprise extends beyond his individual role.”
-Id.
+Instead, “it is sufficient that the defendant know the general nature of the enterprise and know that the enterprise extends beyond his individual role.”
+Id. (quoting United States v.
+Eufrasio, 935 F.2d 553, 557 n.
+29 (3rd Cir.
+1991).
 In particular cases, “the evidence used to prove the pattern of racketeering activity and the evidence establishing an enterprise” may overlap.
 Boyle, 556 U.S. at 947.
 However, “enterprise” and “conduct” are two separate and necessary elements of a civil RICO claim.
 Odom, 486 F.3d at 549 (“The ‘enterprise’ is the actor, and the ‘pattern of racketeering activity’ is an activity in which that actor engages.”).